programminghistorian/ph-submissions/lessons/building-static-sites-with-jekyll-github-pages.md

    On Macs, a search box will appear in the middle of the screen; type in "GitHub", then double-click on the "GitHub" option that appears under "Folders" to reveal the GitHub folder in Finder (this may look slightly different on Windows, but should function the same).

+   Note that on some computers, this folder is instead labeled "GitHub for Macs" and may not show up on a search; if the previous steps didn't locate a GitHub folder for you, navigate to Library > Application Support in Finder and check if a "GitHub for Mac" folder is located there.

    ![Screenshot](../images/building-static-sites-with-jekyll-github-pages-6.png)

    Right-click on the "GitHub" folder and choose "Copy 'GitHub'".
 The GitHub folder file path is now copied to your clipboard.